 If you walk paying attention on how your legs walk, you tend to walk in an awkward way.
 Your best walk is when you walk unaware on how your legs do it.
 The same way a painter or a writer will do their paintings and writings in an uncomfortable way if they pay attention on their tools and fingers when working.
 As a photographer I feel that my best photos happen when the camera becomes an extension of my arm, so I don't have to pay much attention on the tool itself which would be in the way of my attention to what I am photographing.
 Allan Watts exemplify saying that we know when the shoes or belt we wear is conformable when we walk and forget about it.
 If the shoes or any other accessory we wear keeps remind us about itself, catching our attention because we feel something about it, it means it's not comfortable and it becomes a distraction, on the way of our attention to other things and to our spontaneity.
 The very same happens with self-awareness.
 When we are self-aware, that means the attention of oneself before any other attention, reminding us about who we are, what we are doing and how we are doing it, we become uncomfortable and awkward, because we have our attention is our body position, body movements and its many meanings.
 It's watching ourselves as if in the eyes of others (who are actually watching us) that blocks our spontaneity.
 This is why the best actors are the ones who forget they are acting, by stopping watching what they are doing as if in the eyes of an other person (their spectators in a theater for example), and become or incorporate their acting characters, feeling its pain and pleasure as their own.
 Otherwise the acting looks fake, artificial, awkward, or simply acting.

 Women (specially the attractive ones) often suffer the stress of unwanted attention.
 Even worst when it turns into catcalling.
 You get the awareness of the dirty eyes from others.
 When one get too much of it it becomes toxic, polluting the attention and mood in it.
 We know that many men catcall because they know, or have a high expectancy, that women and others around will not react and confront them, or repress them, about it.
 They feel an individual freedom to do it, as well as a cultural freedom or duty as a prove to others and themselves that they are a man, a real man.
-Like years ago, when I was with a friend walking in the streets of Israel, I noticed a beautiful woman who my eyes felt hypnotized, but I only became aware of my gaze when I notice she acting uncomfortable and I quick looked away.
+Like years ago, when I was with a friend walking in the streets of Israel, I noticed a beautiful woman who my eyes felt hypnotized at, but I only became aware of my gaze when I notice she acting uncomfortable and I quick looked away from her.
 I told my friend how uncomfortable and unhappy I feel when I make women feel uncomfortable with my attention to their beauty.
 He told me that as a man I am not supposed to be ashamed of making women uncomfortable, otherwise it shows them I am insecure and women like men who are confident and dominant in attitude, like looking at a woman with no shame when attracted to her, according to him.
 And he's right, but only when the woman feel attracted to such man, so she wants his attention.
-If he is confident and spontaneous it shows he believes to have something to offer, as well good experiences that lead to his confidence, of what Frederic Lordon calls as the Acting Power, that on the eyes of others it can be confirmed when the guy is around friends, specially women who have the joy of being around him, and eventually his confidence end up convincing someone that he has indeed something to offer (The economics of Joy, which I will write about someday soon).
-But he is always risking at put some women in an uncomfortable situation, specially if he is alone or depending the situation.

 A man may be more conscious and cautious in order to make sure women who he interacts with feels completely safe and comfortable, who consequently may feel more comfortable around him, but with the risk of being over cautious with a woman who may be interested on him and expecting a confident, dominant, doubtless attitude of him towards her, that if not shown he becomes an insecure man to her (a socially not man enough, because for society a real men is always sure about himself, about what they do, about what they have to offer).

 Solitude is nowadays a disease.
-As a social animals, being alone, feeling segregated cause us emotional distress with side effects worst than smoke and drinking.
+As social animals being alone, feeling segregated, causes us emotional distress with side effects worst than smoke and drinking.
 Lonely people have a shorter living expectancy, higher risk of heart disease and have higher chances of develop cancer, all because of the distress of feeling socially excluded.